musharna/OrchidRootsScraper/README.md

 # OrchidRootsScraper
-A scraping tool for orchidroots.com
+A scraping tool for orchidroots.com and code for analysis